tpu-lel/tpu-lel_pages/content/publications.md

     - Tomoto, T., Ichi, M., Hirashima, T., and Takeuchi, A.: Interactive Environment for Learning by Problem-Posing in Multi-Digit Subtraction, Educational technology research, Vol. 31, No. 1, pp. 107–113, (2008) (Translation) (※2の英訳)

 # 国際会議
+1. Maeda, S., Koike, K., and Tomoto, T.: Learning from Others’ Codes in Game-Based Robot Programming: Behavioral Patterns and Outcomes, Proceedings of the International Conference on Computers in Education ICCE 2025, pp. 470–475, (2025/12)
+1. Pierret Robles, J. P., Nonoka, A., Koike, K., and Tomoto, T.: Scaffolding Causal Understanding Via Parameter Exploration in Newtonian Mechanics, Workshop Proceedings of the International Conference on Computers in Education ICCE 2025, pp. 146–155, (2025/12)
 1. Pierret Robles, J. P., Aikawa, N., Koike, K., and Tomoto, T.: A Learning Support System for Error Exploration in Physics Error-based Simulation (EBS), HCI International 2025.
 Lecture Notes in Computer Science, vol. 15774, pp. 272–288, Springer, (2025/05)
 1. Maeda, S., Koike, K., and Tomoto, T.: Code Sharing Platform for Better Code Writing Through Visual Programming and Trial and Error, HCI International 2025.
 Lecture Notes in Computer Science, vol. 15774, pp. 239–251, Springer, (2025/05)
 1. Maeda, S., Koike, K., and Tomoto, T.: Code Visualization System for Writing Better Code through Trial and Error in Programming Learning: Classroom Implementation and Practice, Workshop Proceedings of the International Conference on Computers in Education ICCE 2024, pp. 578–584, (2024/11)